 When your good gut bugs are depleted, bad bacteria take over, causing inflammation.
 That switches on your fat genes, leading you to gain more weight than someone eating the same amount of food and spending the same amount of time in the gym.
 In fact, overweight men and women were put on a calorie-restricted diet and given either a placebo or a probiotic supplement for 12 weeks, in a study published in the British Journal of Nutrition.
-Women who consumed the good bugs showed significantly higher weight loss.
+Women who consumed the good bugs and fermented foods showed significantly higher weight loss.
 Twelve weeks later, the women kept losing weight, even if they’d stopped taking the supplements!

 Probiotics are found largely in fermented foods, and the MVPs usually mentioned are yogurt, kefir and kimchi.
 But probiotic sources go way beyond breakfast and Korean BBQ; you can consume them as part of a wide variety of meals and snacks.
 Here are some of the best options for a flat stomach.